hrofarrow/Book_analysis-/README.md

   https://www.kaggle.com/cmenca/new-york-times-hardcover-fiction-best-sellers

 Rough Breakdown of Tasks:
-    The technical requirements for Project 1 are as follows.
+    The technical requirements for Project 1 are as follows:

          Use Pandas to clean and format your data set(s): Helena